andrewsunglaekim/advanced_git_workshop/readme.md

 When using the `--soft` flag.
 The diff between `B` and `D` will be staged for commit to reflect a commit that would encompass the changes from `B` to `D`.
 In other words the "second tree" (the index) has those differences.
 The `--soft` really just "resets" the commit history(3rd tree).

-We might want to do a soft reset when we like the commits we've made, but we want to tack on a bit more to it, kind of like an amend to a commit
+We might want to do a soft reset when we like the commits we've made, but we want to tack on a bit more to it, kind of like an amend to a commit.
+It would be another way to "squash" commits as well(more on that later)

 #### resetting the `--mixed` way(this is the default)
 This is the default mode of reset.